 Injection molding for the production of medical instruments and devices can incredibly reduce per part cost.

 The lower per part cost also comes in wherein the surgical instruments are disposed of rather than sterilized and reused.
-This reduces contamination risks and risk of infection as well as the time for preparing a device.
+This reduces contamination risks and the risk of infection as well as the time for preparing a device.

 Injection-molded medical products offer natural resistance to contaminants and cleaning chemicals.